Updated: 6 Aug 2020 at 14:57

 Refusal of home working for a disabled person might amount to unlawful discrimination under the Equality Act.

-If homeworking or special paid leave is not an option, your employer must undertake a risk assessment to identify any additional steps they need to take to keep you safe.
+Your employer must undertake a risk assessment to identify any additional steps they need to take to keep you safe.

 What if I am shielded and at high risk of becoming seriously ill from coronavirus?